LinuxShortcuts

 Kill session tmux kill-session -t myname

-Tmux is the staple program for both everyday users and also for system administrators.
-Despite that, if you still wish to have a look at the Tmux alternative, then you must have a look at Emacs shortcuts.
+Tmux is a staple program for both everyday users and system administrators.
+However, if you still wish to explore Tmux alternatives, you should consider looking into Emacs shortcuts.

 READ NEXT: